Createdd/Writing/articles/VotingApp.md

 - add passport, passport-twitter and express-session packages to your application
 - create a file defining a passport strategy (twitter)
 - to support login session passport has to serialize and deserialize user
-- pass passport to your passport cofiguration and connect both `passport.initialize` and `passport.session` to your app as middleware (make sure that the express-session is used before!)
+- pass passport to your passport configuration and connect both `passport.initialize` and `passport.session` to your app as middleware (make sure that the express-session is used before!)
 - set up routes for authenticating and the callback